-- LSC: overseeing the management of liquidity and funding in 'business as usual' and during stressed conditions if an extraordinary LSC meeting is convened. - LCMT: instituting an accelerated senior management response to heightened liquidity risk, such as the invocation of the liquidity contingency plan in times of severe stress and for the management actions undertaken.
+- LSC: oversees the management of liquidity and funding in 'business as usual' and during stressed conditions if an extraordinary LSC meeting is convened. - LCMT: institutes an accelerated senior management response to heightened liquidity risk, such as invocation of the liquidity contingency plan in times of severe stress.

-Board level second line of defence oversight is provided primarily by the BRMC.
-The risk management committee (RMC) and the market and liquidity risk committee (MLRC), as sub-committees of the governance committee (Govco), are primarily responsible for ensuring that liquidity risk is monitored appropriately in both the ordinary course of business and stressed conditions, including overall adherence to the RAS.
+The BRMC provides the primary non-executive committee second line of defence oversight, and delegates oversight of liquidity risk to GovCo's sub-committees, the risk management committee (RMC) and the market and liquidity risk committee (MLRC).
+The RMC and MLRC ensure liquidity risk is monitored appropriately in business as usual and stressed conditions, including monitoring breaches of the RAS.

-These committees are supported on a daily basis by Treasury and Liquidity Risk:
+The BAC provides Board-level independent oversight and is supported by the group's Internal Audit function.
+These committees are supported on a daily basis by Treasury and Liquidity Risk, as follows: